prise-3d/Thesis-WebExpe-Django/README.md

 WEBEXPE_PREFIX_URL=experience/ WEB_API_PREFIX_URL=expe/api make deploy
 ```

+## Create your experiences

+Documentation is available [here](DOCUMENTATION.md).
+This documentation explains how you can create your own experience.

 ## How to contribute ?

 This project uses [git-flow](https://danielkummer.github.io/git-flow-cheatsheet/) to improve cooperation during the development.